 Learn more about travel insurance.

-Turkish Private Health Insurance Policies for Residence Permits (Expat Insurance)
+Turkish Private Health Insurance Policies for Residence Permits (Foreigner or "Expat" Insurance)

 Many insurance companies in Turkey offer health insurance policies specifically for foreigners with residence permits.
 They're cheap, but they provide only the minimum coverage required by the Turkish government.
 The first year of these policies often excludes many procedures to screen out any chronic, recurring medical conditions.
 In the second and subsequent years, there will be more coverage, but if you're treated for some condition, it will likely be excluded in the following years.